haproxytech/dataplaneapi/README.md

-      --spoe-transaction-dir=                      Path to the SPOE transaction directory (default: /tmp/spoe-haproxy) --master-worker-mode                         Flag to enable helpers when running within HAProxy --max-open-transactions=                     Limit for active transaction in pending state (default: 20)
+      --spoe-transaction-dir=                      Path to the SPOE transaction directory (default: /tmp/spoe-haproxy) --master-worker-mode                         Flag to enable helpers when running within HAProxy --max-open-transactions=                     Limit for active transaction in pending state (default: 20) --validate-cmd=                              Executes a custom command to perform the HAProxy configuration check

 Logging options:
       --log-to=[stdout|file]                       Log target, can be stdout or file (default: stdout)